Stanley Burton Centre for Holocaust and Genocide Studies

 Supervisors: first, Dr Paul Moore, second, Dr Svenja Bethke

-My study is the first to critically analyse and deconstruct the experiences of those deported from Norway and classified in radically different ways in the camps, examining the interwoven relationship between the nation-state, race, and society.
-My thesis will contribute to the growing body of literature on the history of everyday life and social dynamics during the Holocaust.
-I aim to explore the multifaceted identity of concentration camp prisoners, thus contributing to the social history of Nazi persecution, going beyond narrowly framed national histories.
+My thesis will contribute to the growing body of literature on the history of everyday life and social dynamics in camp societies.
+A study of Norwegian Jews is a case in how historians of the Holocaust should approach peripheral victim groups.
+Finally, by exploring the multifaceted identities of concentration camp prisoners my thesis contributes to the social history of Nazi persecution, going beyond narrowly framed national histories.

 Betsy Inlow profileBetsy Inlow